Details & care

 Shipping & returns

-This item qualifies for free shipping on most orders over $89.
-Shipping is $9.95 on most orders under $89.
+This item is only available for pickup at select Nordstrom Rack stores.
 Exclusions apply for orders to Alaska, Hawaii and Puerto Rico.
 Learn more about our shipping & returns policies.

 This item is returnable within 40 days by mail or to U.S. Nordstrom Rack and U.S. Nordstrom Store.